rakib2067/Typescript/README.md

 - Since this type checking occurs at compile time, we can check for errors without having to actually run the app or any tests.

 - During the compilation process, our TypeScript code is compiled and translated into JavaScript, this process is known as `Transpilation`

+#### Setting Up the Development Environment

+- Run 'npm i -g typescript' will globally install and allow for the use of the TypeScript compiler from any folder
+- Check for a succesful installation using 'tsc -v'

+### First TypeScript Program

+- All TypeScript files are identified through the '.ts' extension
+- As evident, upon compiling our code, the 'let' keyword has been converted into a 'var'
+  - This is because TypeScript converts our code to ES5 JavaScript by defualt